How to become a certified LGBT Business Enterprise

 - Automatic inclusion in the NGLCC’s online database of certified LGBTBEs, which partners can search to find suppliers.

 - Access to scholarships, leadership training and mentorship, including programs like Sip & Pitch, iLEAD, virtual roundtables and industry-specific networking events.

-- Participation in NGLCC XLR8 or other accelerator opportunities, such as StartOut or the Techstars Founder Catalyst Program for women and LGBT+ entrepreneurs.
+- Participation in NGLCC XLR8 or other accelerator opportunities, such as StartOut or the Techstars Founder Catalyst Program for women and LGBTQ+ entrepreneurs.